Xuzeipan/devChallenge.io/README.md

 - **Challenge Resources:** Available in `design/` and `resources/` directories

 ### 2. Simple FAQ
-A frequently asked questions component that implements interactive features and accordion functionality.
+A frequently asked questions component.
 This project covers HTML, CSS, and basic JavaScript interactivity.

 - **Location:** `simple-faq-master/`
 - **Challenge Resources:** Available in `design/` and `resources/` directories